JakubTabor/Text_Representation__Bag_Of_Words/README.md

 # Now I can import "train_test_split" and pass df.Message as X variable and df.spam as y, then I check shape of my sets
 # Then I gonna vectorize my text, so I import "CountVectorizer" and use method "fit_transform" on values in my X_train column
 # I put also my X_train into array, I check shape and it looks that i have 7788 words in my vocabulary
+# I look at words in my vocab and their count